saswatasarkar13/BloodBankManagementSystem/README.md

 To run go to src/main/java/.../Application.java file and right click and run

-We have recently deployed out project on Heroku.
+We have recently deployed out project on Herokuapp.
 Please feel free to visit the website.
 We would love to hear your feedback.
 Link : https://blood-bank-tmsl.herokuapp.com/